datanav/docs/technical/wix-wave.rst

 Wix.com Orders to Wave Invoice
 ------------------------------
-Before any synchronization can take place, a link between a Wix.com Orders and a Wave Invoice must be established.

-A new Wave Invoice will be created from a Wix.com Orders if it is connected to a Wix.com Wix-orders that is synchronized into Wave.
+Every Wix.com Orders will be synchronized with a Wave Invoice.

 Once a link between a Wix.com Orders and a Wave Invoice is established, it will keep in sync between the two systems, regardless of where it is edited.